graphdeco-inria/graphdecoviewer/README.md

 To create a new viewer, you must inherit from the `Viewer` class and override the following function:
 - `__init__`: If you override this function, you must necessarily call the `__init__` of the parent class using `super().__init__(mode)` to ensure the state variables and appropriate modules are imported.
 - `create_widgets`: Overide this function to define widgets required by the viewer along with any additional state variables.
 - `import_server_modules`: Import any modules required only on the server here.
 This typically would involve packages such as `torch` and other local code dependancies which might not be available in the client environment.
-You should assume the modules imported here are only available in `server_(send|recv)` and `step` functions.
+The modules imported here are only available in `server_(send|recv)` and `step` functions.
+- `import_client_modules`: Import any modules required only on the client here.
+This typically would be `imgui_bundle` since it might not be available in the server environment.
+The modules imported here are only available in `client_(send|recv)` and `client` functions.
 - `step`: Define any computation in this function.
 This function will only be called on the server in network mode
 - `show_gui`: Define the GUI in this function.
 This function will only be called on the client in network mode.
 - `(client|server)_send`: Override this function to send any data from the client or server.
 The function should return a tuple with the first element being any binary data, and the second being a dictionary containing any text metadata.
 Either elements can be `None` if the viewer doesn't need to send that type of data.
 The default implementation returns `(None,None)`.